itsdavidhu/Lol-data/README.md

 Polynomial Regression

-- Polynomial regression is focused on modelling the relationship between games in a session (independent variable) and average win rate for the session length (dependent variable).
+- Polynomial regression is focused on modeling the relationship between games in a session (independent variable) and average win rate for the session length (dependent variable).
 - The data is split into a training and test set (70/30)
 - The model has degree 5, it was chosen as it optimizes the RMSE for the data
 - The R value is negative implying a negative relationship between session length and win rates
 - The R^2 value is 0.6860271713705075 - meaning that the proportion of the variance in session length win rate can be directly attributed to session length itself
-- The number is fairly high and is interesting to explore why the variance occurs, important factors like champion, player variance between games, player fatigue over longer sessios etc, all play a role
+- The number is fairly high and is interesting to explore why the variance occurs, important factors like champion, player variance between games, player fatigue over longer sessions, etc, all play a role

 ![alt text](https://github.com/itsdavidhu/Lol-data/blob/main/images/polynomial_regression.png?raw=true)